 Candidates with the highest vote count will be declared elected.

-Where there are more than four vacancies for the position of National Member Representative, the candidates with the four highest number of votes will be elected for a four-year term, the rest will be elected for a two-year term to ensure continuity of experience in the Executive Council in accordance with Article 6D of the Constitution.
+Where there are more than six (four) vacancies for the position of National Member Representative, the candidates with the six (four) highest number of votes will be elected for a four-year term, the rest will be elected for a two-year term to ensure continuity of experience in the Executive Council in accordance with Article 6D of the Constitution.

+Where there is more than one nomination for continental representation of an international Member in Asia, Africa, Europe or the Americas, an election will be held for that specific continental position for a four-year term

+Where there are more than two nominations for the international representation of International members, an election will be held for each of the positions, for a four-year term

+No election will be required for the permanent representative positions by the Federation of Arab Engineers and the Commonwealth Engineers Council.
+However, nominations for a four-year term of a duly authorised representative must be provided in accordance with Clauses 1 and 2 for approval by the General Assembly.

 Casting Vote in event of a tie